 Since the insuline pump has no movement, the levels from “Low level Processing parameter sensing” make no sense.
+If PEMS do not move, as we agreed, probably these levels can be removed.

 Object recognition

 This ability may range from being able to recognise instances of a single object, to being able to distinguish between many different objects or even identify objects that fit a generic pattern.